hassansuhaib/100-days-of-code/log.md

 - Learned how to debug our code using console.log() and debugger
 - Learned how to generate a unique id for individual data uisng a third party library
 - Did some complex DOM Manipulation

+### Day 65: April 17, 2020

+**Today's Progress:**
+- Practiced a lot of complex DOM Manipulation
+- Learned how to keep the data updated if it is open in multiple windows
+- Learned the use of Date object